top of page

 PATTERN 5

-The individual who has tried everything and nothing has held.
+The person who has tried everything and nothing has held.

 CLOSE